CodersBrothers/BtcAverage/README.md

 # Bitcoin price average
-This library uses multiple providers of price for calculate average price but with one important feature: If some service is broken the average not will be broken.
+This library uses multiple providers of price for calculate average price in $ (USD), but with one important feature: If some service is broken the average not will be broken.
 Use a math concept: Variance.
 This use prices calculating variance and discarding the farthest values.
+This library is resistant for errors in providers.

+## Providers
+- Btc-e
+- CoinDesk
+- CoinBase
+- BitStamp
+- BlockChain
+- OKCoin
+- Bitfinex
+- LakeBTC
+- HitBTC
+- CoinTrader
+- LoyalBit
+- Bitex.la

 ## Install